wmentzel/jLocker/README.md

 __Data Is Yours:__ jLocker works completely offline and only saves data locally on your PC

 __Platform Independent:__ jLocker can run on any operating system (any version of Windows, Mac OS or Linux) for which there is a Java Virtual Machine

-Scalability: the application can be used in any resolution from 800×600 up
+__Scalability__: the application can be used in any resolution from 800×600 up

 __Search:__ you can search for any criteria of a locker within jLocker (pupils name, height…)

-Free: jLocker is open source and can be used by anyone for free (JAR file will be deployed soon)
+__Free:__ jLocker is open source and can be used by anyone for free

 __Backups:__ You can specify the number of data states that should be preserved to recover data that was deleted unintentionally.